CottageLabs/jct/content/apidocs.md

 #### Qualification IDs

-* `doaj_under_review` - the journal is in the DOAJ "in progress" or "under review" list, not the public DOAJ
+* `doaj_under_review` - the journal is in the DOAJ's "in progress" or "under review" list, not the public DOAJ
     * no qualification specific data required
-* `rights_retention_author_advice` - the journal does not have an SA policy and does not appear in the rights retention data source
+* `rights_retention_author_advice` - the journal does not have a self-archiving (SA) policy and does not appear in the rights retention data source
     * no qualification specific data required
-* `corresponding_authors` - the TA is only open to corresponding authors
+* `corresponding_authors` - the transformative agreement (TA) is only open to corresponding authors
     * no qualification specific data required

 #### Log

-The log provides a list of decision transitions through the algorithm, in order of traversal.
-This allows you to see the path through the algorithm that was taken to reach the decision, along with any relevant parameters.
+The log provides a list of decisions made by the algorithm, in order of traversal.
+This allows you to see the path through the algorithm that was taken to reach each decision, along with any relevant parameters.

-See the table below for a full list of transitions, their meanings, and the parameters that may be associated.
+See the table below for a full list of decisions, their meanings, and the parameters that may be associated.

 For example, items such as this may be present: